 “I grew up in Cuba under a strong military, oppressive dictatorship.
 So as a teenager I found myself involved in a revolution.
 I remember during that time a young, charismatic leader rose up, talking about hope and change.
 His name was Fidel Castro,” recalled Cruz.
 “And, you know, we all followed him.
 We thought he was going to be our liberator.
 As a result of being involved in the revolution, I was imprisoned, I was tortured.”

 Cruz explained that he was able to get out of Cuba on a student visa.
 He got a job as a dishwasher and paid for his education at the University of Texas.
 But he went back to Cuba in 1959 after Castro’s regime had taken over and, he said, he got the shock of his life.

 With President Barack Obama implementing new climate change regulations through the EPA without the consent of Congress, many Republicans are noting the threat that unilateral executive action represents to our constitutional system of checks-and-balances.

-“In America, we are either moving more towards liberty or more towards tyranny,” continued Birdenstine.
+“In America, we are either moving more towards liberty or more towards tyranny,” continued Bridenstine.
 “Well, I think we should ask ourselves what tyranny would look like in the United States of America.”

-After recounting some recent events, Birdenstine noted that the result of a president ruling by executive fiat would limit the power of the legislative branch and greatly dminish the representation of the people.
+After recounting some recent events, Bridenstine noted that the result of a president ruling by executive fiat would limit the power of the legislative branch and greatly diminish the representation of the people.
 “The President told us that he would fundamentally transform America,” he recalled, “and I think that is exactly what he is doing.”